 Fees for mountain gorilla permits

-You have to be above 15 years old to visit mountain gorilla.
-No age restriction to visit other parks and golden monkeys.
+You have to be above 15 years old to visit mountain gorilla and Above 12 years old to visit Golden Monkeys.

 With effect from May 6th 2017, the fee for gorilla visits is US$1500 per person.
 This is inclusive of park entry fees.
 It is advisable to organize your own transportation to take you up to the park boundaries if you are not using Gerry Tours & Safaris services.